wp-plugins/wordpoints/src/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fixed: The points component is now activated upon installation.
+* Fixed: Module/component activation user experience improved slightly.

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==

+= 1.0.1 =
+* This is a minor release with a few small fixes/improvements mainly aimed at initial installation - but it's recommended that you upgrade.

 = 1.0.0 =
 * This is the initial release